W.I.T.C.H.: Part X: Ladies vs. W.I.T.C.H.

 From issue number 118 onwards, the concept of arcs is dropped.
-All issues are self-contained stories, though issues 120, 123, and 126 are connected to each other, as the Guardians deals with siblings Lady Giga, Lady Crash and Lady Kimikal, who wanted to steal their energies.
+All issues are self-contained stories, though issues 120, 123, and 126 are connected to each other, as the Guardians deal with siblings Lady Giga, Lady Crash and Lady Kimikal, who wanted to steal their energies.
 Issues 128 and 129 are also connected as it focuses on Will and Matt's fight.